arangodb/docs/3.11/aql/graphs-traversals.md

     {% endaqlexample %}
     {% include aqlexample.html id=examplevar type=type query=query bind=bind result=result %}

-As you can see, we can express this in two ways: with or without *max* parameter in the expression.
+As you can see, we can express this in two ways: with or without the `max` depth parameter.

 ### Filter examples